Listening and Experience

 This question largely hinges on the validity of the aggregates model.
 Fortunately, you can utilize the model in analytical meditation on sound and other phenomena, and in doing so determine their validity for yourself.
 Think of it as first-person science.

 One way to work with the aggregate model is to ask yourself, “Is that it?”
 In other words, can you first identify and observe all of the functions delineated above in meditative practice or daily life?
 Along with this, can you observe their changing and impermanent nature?
-This is one of the remarkable things about the practice: using the mind to observe the mind.
+This is one of the remarkable things about meditative practice: using the mind to observe the mind.
 And it takes… practice.

 The second way of working with the aggregates is to pose a question: Is there something missing from this functional model?
 And if not, what are the implications?

-It’s a far greater ask to adopt a view that there is something beyond the aggregates, that there is something missing in the model, then seeing if you can negate this view.
-To embark on this task takes faith, and trust.
-Faith possibly couched in the knowledge that others have taken this on and found that the aggregates are “the all.”
+It’s one thing to adopt a view that frames experience using the aggregates as a template.
+This is just another form of practice that’s a bit more analytic than, say, meditation on the breath.
+It’s a far greater ask to adopt a provisional view that there is something beyond them, that there is something missing in the model, then seeing if you can negate this view.
+To embark on this task takes faith and trust.
+Faith possibly couched in the knowledge that others have taken this on and found that the aggregates are ‘the all’.
 And trust that you are up to the task.
 Fortunately, we can learn from those who came before and leverage their methods and experience.
-This investigation lies far beyond what I can write about here.
-I’ll just point you to a work by Nagarjuna called Fundamental Verses of the Middle Way, and wish you well.

-(c) 2020-23, Shawn Burke, all rights reserved.
+(c) 2020-24, Shawn Burke, all rights reserved.

 REFERENCES